 Heating & Fireplace Safety

-With the weather cooling off, there are potential fire safety risks for the fall.
+With the weather cooling off, there are potential fire safety risks with your fireplace and heating system.
 Keep you and your family safe by following these tips:

 - Replace the batteries in your smoke alarms & make sure fire extinguishers are present and ready to use.